khimo/khimo.github.io/bli-guides/_how-tos/bli-connect-to-TV.md

 1. Select the BeoLink Gateway option and choose the BeoLiving Intelligence or BeoLink Gateway you wish to connect to from the available options.

 #### Part 2: Access your BLI
-1. Press the LIST button on the OneRemote.
+1. Press the LIST button on the BeoRemote.
 1. Go to HOME CONTROL and press the center circle.
 1. Input your BeoLiving Intelligence User and Password in the window that appears on your B&O TV's screen.
 1. The BLI's control panel will appear on your TV screen, from which you will be able to trigger macros, control individual equipment (lights, shades, etc) or watch your home's cameras.